awez/amirrajan.github.com/_posts/2015-11-17-getting-featured-by-apple.md

     Price: $0.99

-    App Preview: [the answer to this better by yes]
+    App Preview: [the answer to this better be yes]

-    Game Center: [the answer to this better by yes]
+    Game Center: [the answer to this better be yes]

     Game Controller Support: [yes/no]